ChristianIvicevic/deployonfriday.io/posts/2020/11/wtf-is-a-sparse-array.md

 What's that? 😱

-Unexpectedly we get the same empty array as a result.
+Surprisingly we get the same empty array as a result.
 The reason is although our array has a definitive `length` of 5, it is completely *empty*, so it has no elements at all, not even `undefined` or `null`.
 This means that the elements of an array aren't initialized when creating the array itself preserving memory and reducing the time it takes to allocate such an array.